enPlace/Code_Wars_Solutions/Convert_string_to_camel_case/README.md

 2. Will the string have only one or the other or both?
 	Answer: both
 3. if str[0] not capitalized, reg camel case
 4. if capitalized, upper camel case.

+We can simplify 3 and 4 by popping the first item in the array we get from splitting the string.